jcseeley/Pierres.Solution/README.md

 ## Description

 A user friendly web application for Pierre and his employees to catalog their pastries and flavors.
-Follow the provided links to add, edit or remove pastries and their flavors.
+Create an account, log in, then follow the provided links to add, edit or remove pastries and flavors.
 Navigate to an individual pastry or flavor page to create a new taste relationship.

 ## Setup/Installation Requirements